nathanielMTucker/SIPs/README.md

 # SIPs
-SIPs stands for Software In Progress
+stands for Software In Progress